kaist-cs101/kaist-cs101.github.io/documents/main.md

 - Labs H & I: SuMin Ahn, [smahn@kaist.ac.kr](mailto:smahn@kaist.ac.kr)

 ### Course Objective
-The objective of CS101 is to teach _programming skills_ and _computational thinking_.
-The first is important because programming is needed in all areas of science and engineering, although very different programming languages are used.
-The second is perhaps even more important, as it influences how you go about solving a problem.
-Fifty years ago, the solution to a problem in mathematics or engineering was often a formula.
-Today, it is usually an algorithm.
+The objective of CS101 is to teach *programming skills* and *computational thinking*.
+Programming skills are essential because programming is a fundamental tool across all areas of science and engineering.
+Computational thinking is even more critical, as it shapes the way problems are approached and solved.
+Fifty years ago, the solution to a problem in mathematics or engineering was often a formula; today, it is typically an algorithm.

 ### Course Structure
-Starting from spring 2010, CS101 uses the programming language **Python**, a language that was designed to be easy to learn.
-Python is used by many universities world-wide for *teaching introductory programming*.
+Since spring 2010, CS101 has used **Python**, a programming language *designed for ease of learning*.
+Python is widely adopted by universities around the world for *teaching introductory programming*.
 It is free, open-source, and multi-platform.

 *Python is not a toy*.
 Python is the basis for much of the programming at Google (for instance, Python is the original and main framework for the Google App Engine platform).
 Python is used intensively in numerical computations, for instance at NASA.
 The *numerical Python* library supports vectorization and is widely used in scientific computation.
 Python is also the language of choice for writing user interfaces for applications on high-end Nokia phones.
 Large portions of games (such as Civilization IV) are written in Python.
 Python is becoming the language of choice in mathematics, used for instance by graph algorithm libraries, or the open-source mathematics software system Sage (an open-source competitor to Maple or Mathematica).